oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2015

-- Added slides on Agile vs. Plan-Driven
+- Added slides on Information Flows
-- Added readings (interpret as: knowing this chapter would be most useful before this lecture)

-Last update: 2015-04-28
+Last update: 2015-05-05

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: